-How could UNEP do more to build up a network of experienced young practitioners?
+What could UNEP do more to build up a network of experienced young practitioners?
 One key message from the experience with Tunza was that UNEP should look at different ways to engage young people and develop a comprehensive youth strategy.
-Such a Youth Strategy was adopted by UNEA, with some funding, but there has been little follow up so far.
+Such a Youth Strategy was adopted by UNEA, with some funding, but there has been little follow up so far

-Why?
+Why should this be done?
 Youth outreach needs champions.
 Klaus Topfer was a champion of engaging youth.
 He helped secure the Bayer sponsorship.
-Frits Schlingeman supported a youth orientation at an early stage.
-Achim Steiner also supported it.
-On the ground, its success depends on a few individuals, who may change their positions, which breaks continuity.
-Also, the responsibility for youth outreach has been moved around to different offices within the organization.
+Frits Schlingeman, many years Director for UNEP's European Office, (And also once Asnake's boss) supported a youth orientation at an early stage.
+Achim Steiner, UNEP's ED from 2006 to 2016, also supported it.
+As can be seen the success of the youth programmes depended on a few individuals.
+When these individuals changed their positions, continuity was broken because programme was not anchored institutionally.
+The responsibility for youth outreach has since been moved around to different offices within the organization.
 It was in Communications for a while, which is misplaced because it should be a programme rather than a "publicity gimmick."